Love + Fear: Background and production

 To mark a new stage in her career, Marina announced via Twitter in 2018 that she would be dropping her "and the Diamonds" moniker to release music as "Marina" (stylised in all caps), explaining that "It took me well over a year to figure out that a lot of my identity was tied up in who I was as an artist... and there wasn't much left of who I was."
 She later elaborated that returning to songwriting felt deeply personal, saying that it was as if "something had cleared" within her.
 Marina explained that continuing under the name "Marina and the Diamonds" felt like constructing an artificial idea of herself, adding that she no longer wanted to be "locked behind a persona" or tied to the pop star concept of a tightly defined "era".
-Instead, she emphasized a desire to feel "more human", stating that there was "no concept other than love and fear."
+Instead, she emphasised a desire to feel "more human", stating that there was "no concept other than love and fear."

 In November 2018, a second collaboration with Clean Bandit and Puerto Rican singer Luis Fonsi, "Baby", was released, peaking at number 15 in the UK.
 It was revealed that the song would also be included on the album.
 In July 2018, Marina said she was going to Los Angeles to finish the production of Love + Fear.
 The album was mixed and finished in December 2018.
 In an interview in June 2019, the singer spoke about the conception of the title and stated:

 "I think [Love + Fear] can both be motivating forces...
 I mean there's a reason why we feel fearful - it's from evolutionary reasons.
 We need fear to survive, we need love but...
 I think because this whole chapter of my life has had like a psychological backdrop it was a very fitting universal title.
 I didn't write with this concept in mind I just wrote ready freely.
 I didn't even know if I was going to do an album I was just writing for the joy of it and then at the end I was like what should I name it? ...
 I went through and so what the main themes were...
 [Love + Fear] kept jumping out on me."

 Marina collaborated with several songwriters and producers during the album's production, most of them with close ages to the singer, unlike in her second studio album Electra Heart (2012), where most collaborators were older than her.
 When asked about the collaborations, she said, "It's really important as a writer to feel like I'm excited about doing new things... that's why I collaborated a lot on this record...
 'Orange Trees', I never would've wrote on my own".